 It’s not just about the technology and access to unique treatments, though: urban wellness resorts and clubs have an opportunity to build on wellness communities in a way a traditional wellness resort cannot, building on ‘soft wellness’ concepts that focus on elements like ambience, design and social interaction.

-In the luxury market, wellness clubs are jumping on the social wellness trend with hyper-exclusive membership: in LA, Remedy Place calls itself a ‘social wellness club’ and restricts membership to 200; Ghost, ‘The World’s First Luxury Fitness Lounge’, offers travel day rates for its 100-member club; and The Ness, an invitation-only boutique wellness space.
+In the luxury market, wellness clubs are jumping on the social wellness trend with hyper-exclusive membership: in LA, Remedy Place calls itself a ‘social wellness club’ and restricts membership to 200; Ghost, ‘The World’s First Luxury Fitness Lounge’, offers travel day rates for its 100-member club; and The Remedy, an invitation-only boutique wellness space.
 The concept is increased intimacy and more personalised offerings, providing a more socially satisfying wellness experience.

 One in ten of us feels lonely often (11%).
 More than a third of us (42%) have felt depressed because we felt alone.Mental Health Foundation, The Lonely Society Report (2010)

 For Six Senses, its urban strategy revolves around social wellness as much as physical or medical health.
 “Our wellness offering in New York City will include a 15,000 square-foot spa as part of a club powered by both social interaction and facilities and wellness,” says Jacobs.
 “We are all looking for connection.
 Loneliness is a huge health issue that finally is being talked about and tracked.
 We are providing spaces, environments and content that will bring like-minded people together, where relationships can be formed and nurtured in a fun and very social setting.”